The Very BEST Oatmeal Pancakes

 Two plates with stacks of oat flour pancakes on a wooden board for serving

-2023 Update: This recipe was originally shared in January 2013.
-I have simplified this recipe to include ingredients everyone can find.
-It also now includes measurements by weight.
-The post has been updated to include new photos, as well as more tips and tricks.
-I hope you love them!
+2019 Update: This recipe was originally shared in December 2011.
+The recipe and post include new photos, as well as more tips and tricks.
+I hope you love these cookies!

 Pancakes are a family favorite and have been a family favorite of ours for, well, forever.